stack-of-tasks/pinocchio/doc/Overview.md

 Happy with Pinocchio?
 Please cite use with the following format.

-### Easy solution: cite our paper available in HAL
+### Easy solution: cite our open access paper
-The Pinocchio C++ library -- A fast and flexible implementation of rigid body dynamics algorithms and their analytical derivatives, by  J. Carpentier, G. Saurel, G. Buondonno, J. Mirabel, F. Lamiraux, O. Stasse and N. Mansard, in HAL ref 01866228

-\@article{carpentier-sii19, \n
-&nbsp;&nbsp;  title={The Pinocchio C++ library--A fast and flexible implementation of rigid body dynamics algorithms and their analytical derivatives},\n
-&nbsp;&nbsp; author={J. Carpentier and G. Saurel and G. Buondonno and J. Mirabel and F. Lamiraux and O. Stasse and N. Mansard},\n
-&nbsp;&nbsp; year={2018}\n
-}
+The following is the preferred way to cite Pinocchio.
+The paper is publicly available in HAL ([ref 01866228](https://hal.archives-ouvertes.fr/hal-01866228 "Pinocchio paper")).

+\include carpentier-sii19.bib

 ### Citing the software package

-Pinocchio: fast forward and inverse dynamics for poly-articulated systems, 2015–2018, by J. Carpentier, J. Mirabel, N. Mansard et al, at https://stack-of-tasks. github.io/pinocchio
+Additionally, if you want to cite the software package, you might want to resort to the following citation.

+\include pinocchioweb.bib

 ### Citing the derivative algorithms

-Analytical derivatives of rigid body dynamics algorithms, 2018, by J. Carpentier and N. Mansard, in Robotics: Science and Systems

-\@inproceedings{carpentier-rss18, \n
-&nbsp;&nbsp;  title={Analytical derivatives of rigid body dynamics algorithms}, \n &nbsp;&nbsp;  author={Carpentier, Justin and Mansard, Nicolas}, \n &nbsp;&nbsp;  booktitle={Robotics: Science and Systems (RSS'18)}, \n
-&nbsp;&nbsp;  year={2018}\n
-}
+A great novelty of Pinocchio is that the derivatives of rigid body dynamics algorithms are made publicly available, for the first time.
+If you want to refer to the new algorithms, without explicitley mentioning Pinocchio,

+\include carpentier-rss18.bib

 \section OverviewConclu Where to go from here?

 This documentation is mostly composed of several examples and tutorials for newcomers, along with a technical documentation and a reference guide.
 If you want to make sure Pinocchio matches your needs, you may first want to check the list of features.
 Several examples in C++ and Python will then give you directly the keys to implement the most classical applications based on a rigid-body library.
 For nonexpert, we also provide the main mathematical fundamentals, based on Featherstone's formulations (you may prefer to buy and read the original book if you never did).
 A long tutorial in Python contains everything you need if you are not a Python expert and want to start with Pinocchio.
 This tutorial was first written as a class material for Master class about robotics.